ddjukic/convergent_assignment/README.md

 bash ./run.sh

--- you can also bash ./run.sh to first see whats happening
+-- you can also bash ./run.sh to first see whats happening :D